ga-curriculum/ejs/the-locals-object/README.md

 </html>
 ```

-Refresh the page in the browser and you should see the "Welcome to the home page" text.
+Refresh the page in the browser, and you should see the "Welcome to the home page" text.

 ![Data and a view forming a web page](./assets/data-in-views.png)